Shared Access Signatures, Part 1: Understanding the SAS Model

-Using a shared access signature (SAS) is a powerful way to grant limited access to blobs, tables, and queues in your storage account to other clients, without having to expose your account key.
+Using a shared access signature (SAS) is a powerful way to grant limited access to objects in your storage account to other clients, without having to expose your account key.
 In Part 1 of this tutorial on shared access signatures, we'll provide an overview of the SAS model and review SAS best practices.
 Part 2 of the tutorial walks you through the process of creating shared access signatures with the Blob service.

 What Is a Shared Access Signature?

 A shared access signature provides delegated access to resources in your storage account.
-This means that you can grant a client limited permissions to your blobs, queues, or tables for a specified period of time and with a specified set of permissions, without having to share your account access keys.
+This means that you can grant a client limited permissions to objects in your storage account for a specified period of time and with a specified set of permissions, without having to share your account access keys.
 The SAS is a URI that encompasses in its query parameters all of the information necessary for authenticated access to a storage resource.
 To access storage resources with the SAS, the client only needs to pass in the SAS to the appropriate constructor or method.